MaxLaumeister/ToneMatrixRedux/README.md

 ### Compilation

-* To compile for development, run `gulp dev`.
+* To compile for development and generate docs, run `gulp dev`.

-* To compile for development, start a localhost server, and auto-recompile changes in source files, run `gulp serve`.
+* To compile for development and generate docs, start a localhost server, and auto-recompile changes in source files, run `gulp serve`.

 * To compile for production (minified, without source maps), run `gulp prod`.